Skip to content

 The online bachelor’s in anthropology and sociology program is rooted in inquiry, research and critical thinking.
 This four-year program provides a background in general anthropology and sociology, while also exploring theory and practice.

-With concentrations in anthropology as well as sociology and social welfare, you can prepare for a career or pursue graduate study in related fields.
+With concentrations in Anthropology as well as Sociology/Social Welfare, you can prepare for a career or pursue graduate study in related fields.
 Earn your B.A. with a foreign language requirement or your B.S. with just 12 more science credits.

 Transfer Information